tinode/chat/docs/API.md

 ### Out of Band Large Files

 Large files are sent out of band using `HTTP POST` as `Content-Type: multipart/form-data`.
 See [below](#out-of-band-handling-of-large-files) for details.

+### Running Behind a Reverse Proxy

+Tinode server can be set up to run behind a reverse proxy, such as NGINX.
+For efficiency it can accept client connections from Unix sockets by setting `listen` and/or `grpc_listen` config parameters to the path of the Unix socket file, e.g. `unix:/run/tinode.sock`.
+The server may also be configured to read peer's IP address from `X-Forwarded-For` HTTP header by setting `use_x_forwarded_for` config parameter to `true`.

 ## Users